An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 An adhesive spray is straightforward – simply point and spray onto the desired surface.

-It’s important to ensure that both surfaces are clean and free of any dirt or debris before spraying.
+- It’s important to start by ensuring that both surfaces are clean and free of any dirt or debris before spraying.
 Otherwise, the glue will not adhere properly.

-Also, evenly cover the entire surface area you want to be bonded together.
+- Once cleaned, spray the adhesive, evenly covering the entire surface area you want to be bonded together.

 For best results, it’s recommended to let the bond cure for 24 hours before using or moving the glued item.